ombg/imgdb_conv/linear-classification.md

 Regularization terms are part of the loss function and are independent of the data samples $x$.
 The most common regularization penalty is the L2 norm.
-Eq3
+$$
+L=
+$$
+*Eq: Full equation of the multiclass SVM loss*
 Because it penalizes the elements quadraticly, larger weights are more penalized than smaller weights.

 So why do we want to penalize larger values or peaks in specific dimensions of matrix $W$.
-The classifier should be encouraged to take **all** dimensions into account as this fact improves generalization and leads to less overfitting.
+*The classifier should be encouraged to take **all** dimensions into account* as this fact improves generalization and leads to less overfitting.
 For example, if there is no regularization then a weight vector $w_1=[1,0,0,0]$ would have the same score as the vector $w_2=[0.25,0.25,0.25,0.25]$, since $w_1^Tx = w_2^Tx = 1$.

 The bias term does not need to be regularized.

 ### Practical Considerations

 #### Delta $\Delta$
 Delta is a hyperparameter.
 Usually, the optimal value for a hyperparameter can be found by using cross-validation.
 However, both $\Delta$ and $\lambda$ do control the same thing.
 With $\lambda$ you have direct influence on the score differences.
-This fact makes the adjustment of $\Delta$ meaningless.
+This fact makes the adjustment of $\Delta$ meaningless - ** it can safely be set to $\Delta = 1.0$ in all cases.

-####
+#### SVM - Is this already the whole SVM?
-The rest of this section discusses differences between different SVM versions (One-vs-all, Structured SVM, etc.) Not really a priority at the moment.
+The rest of this section discusses differences between different SVM versions (One-vs-all, Structured SVM, etc.) Not really a priority at the moment. *However, it is somehow suprising that the above equations seem to formalize a complete SVM?* Not really sure...
+It would mean that the SVM score function is a simple linear classifier and the loss function introduces a margin with regularization to let the correct class stand out.
+Of course, there was nothing about kernels yet, but the rest... have to check later.

 ### Softmax classifier